-A leader always leads his followers, and involves with them with their task.
+A leader always leads his or her followers and involves with them with their task.
 A leader motivates and influences the followers to get the job done.

 While the leaders have followers, managers have subordinates who follow the orders.
-Managers manage the team with authoritative power, and control them in order to complete the task.
+Managers manage the team with authoritative power and manage them in order to complete the task.

 Role of the Project Manager

-As a project manager you must have or earn the qualities of a leader as well as a manager, because you have to lead and manage your team to complete the project successfully.
+As a project manager, you must have or earn the qualities of a leader as well as a manager, because you have to lead and manage your team to complete each project successfully.

 Leadership qualities are necessary for you as it is not guaranteed that you will always work in projectized organizations.
 Sometimes you may have to work in a weak matrix or balanced matrix organization where your authority will be limited.
 In such cases, you will need leadership qualities to influence and motivate your team members.

-Although, leadership and management are not the same, they are complementary to each other.
-If you failed in either of them, you might face many problems in completing your project successfully.
+Although leadership and management are not the same, they are complementary to each other.
+If you failed in either of them, you may face many problems in completing your project successfully.